 However, companies don’t just want a low EMR for lower insurance rates.
 Considering this is one of the few performance standards that is measurable across the board, it effects a company’s job capabilities.
 Many contracts require a certain EMR to even bid on a job, and oftentimes, preference is given to the lowest scores.
 This is true for private and government contracts.

 Don’t miss out on job possibilities or spend unnecessary money on preventable accidents.
 Make sure you have systems in place to adequately train and keep employees up to date on best practices and safety information.
 Preplanning for jobs, establishing safety plans, and actively enforcing safety policies can have a large impact on a company’s EMR rating in future years.

 With our 2020 EMR rating sitting at 0.72, RJ Smith remains focused on safety practices and procedures.
 We are able to maintain our low rating by offering rigorous training and awareness programs for our entire company.
 RJ Smith is lucky to have employees and clients that embrace our strong commitment to safety and help us to improve every day.
-For more information on our safety practices and procedures, explore the “Safety” section of our site at https://www.rjsmithcos.com/safety-emr.html.
+For more information on our practices and procedures, explore our page about Safety .

 When thinking about technological advances from the past 2 decades, one does not often think about the ways in which technology has reshaped the construction business.
 Updated technologies ensure that construction jobs are completed with more accuracy, more efficiency, and with better communication.
 Here are a couple of new programs we’re using to streamline our services: